In this entry I will guide you to update the standard terminal editor used by Ubuntu from its classic 2009 revision to its latest release.

 GNU nano is the default terminal text editor for Ubuntu but is also used as a fallback editor in case your system fails.
 This might be one of the reasons why the default nano version is held back and why you may not want to apply this update.

-At the time of writing a visit to the official GNU nano homepage reveals the current stable nano version is
+At the time of updating this article in Jan.
+2018, a visit to the official GNU nano homepage reveals the current stable nano version is

 Compile and install